Applications to become a 2018-19 Screening Partner are now open; apply today! Applications close February 28, 2018.

 - Solicit films and coordinate preliminary review of submitted films.

-- Engage audiences in post-screening discussions and educational events coordinated by host organizations, and contribute to Southern Circuit marketing efforts.
+- Contract filmmakers to screen work, participate in post-screening discussions, and educational events coordinated by Screening Partners, and contribute to Southern Circuit marketing including social media.

-- Provide Screening Partners with access to promotional materials for the 2017-2018 Southern Circuit to include high-resolution photographs, individual film posters, Circuit series posters, film synopses, filmmaker biographies, logos, web banners, Southern Circuit filmmaker social media, and press release templates.
+- Provide Screening Partners with access to promotional materials for the 2018-2019 Southern Circuit that include high-resolution photographs, individual film posters, Circuit series posters, film synopses, filmmaker biographies, logos, web banners, Southern Circuit filmmaker social media, and press release templates.

 - Provide informational webinars to Screening Partners.

-- Develop filmmaker itineraries.
-Coordinate and provide filmmakers’ transportation and per diem for lodging and meals.
+- Develop filmmaker travel itineraries.
+Coordinate and provide filmmaker transportation and per diem for lodging and meals.
 Manage the reimbursement of rental car fees, gas, and airline baggage fees.

 - Provide on-going support to filmmakers and Screening Partners.